MicrosoftDocs/Devices-docs/surface/surface-it-toolkit-usb-recover.md

 ## Recover earlier Surface devices

-1. If you don't see your Surface device listed in the Recovery tool, under **All Devices**, you can download a recovery image from Microsoft Support.
+1. If you don't see your Surface device listed as a [supported device](/surface/surface-it-toolkit#supported-devices) in the Recovery tool, under **All Devices**, you can download a recovery image from Microsoft Support.

     :::image type="content" source="images/it-toolkit-recovery-devices.png" alt-text="Screenshot that shows an example of available recovery images for Surface Laptop.":::

-2. Go to [Surface Recovery Image Download](https://support.microsoft.com/surface-recovery-image) page, select your product, enter the serial number, and download the appropriate image.
+2. Go to the [Surface Recovery Image Download](https://support.microsoft.com/surface-recovery-image) page, select your product, enter the serial number, and download the appropriate image.

 ## Version history